 The way that the family deal with addiction can increase or decrease the chances of the addicted individual getting into recovery.
 The family's actions and reactions can make all the difference - if you make the effort to understand what these actions and reactions should be.
 However, there is usually another 'illness' to be confronted first; this is the 'Family Illness'.
-Most families can see what chemical dependence is doing to the individual, what they may not be able to see is what the individual's chemical dependence is doing to them.
+Most families can see what chemical dependence is doing to the individual, what they can't see is what the individual's chemical dependence is doing to them.